tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### Instruments (dev: OS X)

-OS X comes with a user interface around dtrace that abstracts a lot of the complication away and presents some of core functionality in bite sized portions that can be used without requiring to understand the whole functionality of dtrace.
+OS X comes with a user interface around dtrace that abstracts a lot of the complication away and presents some of the core functionality in bite-sized portions that can be used without requiring to understand the whole functionality of dtrace.
 It is installed alongside with XCode.

 Some of the more interesting profiling templates are: